 Within months, they’d launched their first beers in cans and found there was demand from across the country, in particular from specialty beer retailers, while in winter 2020 there was a bit of a brewer swap as AG returned to his former brewery a short drive away and Kristian Martin moved from Mornington Peninsula to TWØBAYS keen to continue the policy of innovation and experimentation.

 As for the rest of the offering at their taproom, it also passes muster whether you need to keep gluten out of your diet or otherwise.
-Working with The Healthy Loaf, the TWØBAYS pizzas come with a hearty endorsement.
+Working with Senza, the TWØBAYS pizzas come with a hearty endorsement.
 My young daughter – diagnosed as a “classic coeliac” at three – had refused to eat pizza for years after too many disappointing experiences; one visit here and she’s a pizza believer again.

 Completing the picture is the brewery’s location.
 The Dromana industrial estate where it’s located is fast turning into a pocket of deliciousness.
 Jetty Road’s home is a short walk away, as are the homes of Bass & Flinders Distillery, Jimmy Rum, a coffee roaster and more.